 Continue straight on the Locust Spring Run Trail re-crossing the run and retracing your steps back to the intersection of the Buck Run Connector Trail.
 Turn left staying on the Locust Spring Run Trail for the remaining 1.2 miles back to the Locust Spring Picnic Area.

-Reviews For The Slabcamp Run/Locust Spring Hike (5 Most Recent)
+Slabcamp Run/Locust Spring Hike Comments

 I hiked this loop with my wife and our dog on Memorial Day weekend 2012.
 Overall it was a nice hike but with some disappointments.
 Finding the parking area was easy, and despite it being a holiday weekend, we were able to find a spot.
 The Locust Spring Run Trail is in great shape and is well blazed.
 The forestry road section of the Locust Spring Run Spur Trail was easy to follow, but we almost missed the left turn passed the beaver dam as the blazes at the turn were not great.
 Continuing on to the Slabcamp Run Trail is when things went a bit sour.
 The start of the trail, as stated in the description, is very wide and the blazes are few and far between.
 We also found it to be less than comfortable traversing across the sloping fields.
 Where the trail narrows and begins to follow the run, it is badly in need of maintenance.
 The trail is very overgrown which made spotting the blazes difficult.
 Also, many sections of the trail have been washed out by the run, which made hiking tough.
 The rocky sections and constant crisscrossing were annoying and the stinging nettles were as well.
 Fording Laurel Fork was relatively easy, but deep enough to soak our boots.
 The camping areas by the Fork were plentiful and well established with fire pits, etc. After spending the night, we started the hike back to the car along the Locust Spring Run Trail.
 Compared to the Slabcamp Run Trail, this one was a breeze.
 It was well marked and well maintained but unfortunately littered with more stinging nettle.
 Backtracking up the Locust Spring Run Trail, we made it back to our car.
 Overall a decent hike, but if I were to do it again, I would probably skip the Slabcamp Run section of the hike.